MorganeTlds/Impact-of-life-cycle-variation-on-feeding-system-musculature-in-Caudata/README.md

 [Mean_by_species.xlsx](Mean_by_species.xlsx)

-Species-level averages (when multiple individuals shared the same developmental and ecological strategies):
+Excel file for species-level averages (when multiple individuals shared the same developmental and ecological strategies):
 - Family
 - Species
 - Life cycle strategy